 In addition to our team, we have in-house pickling and passivation capabilities so that the corrosion-resistant benefits of stainless steel products won't be lost after welding.

-A wide range of materials are used to construct fluidized bed dryers and coolers.
+A wide range of materials are used to construct pollution control products.
 Common and uncommon materials include: